Open Government in the EU blog…

 The fact that openness is highly valued in political theory however does not mean that it is taken for granted in political processes, or that it always provides for efficient governance or desirable outcomes.
 To establish any of these claims and to identify the most expedient manner in which transparency should be implemented, the dual concepts of transparency and access must be sufficiently investigated.

-This website tracks the research work conducted by the TrUE Helsinki research group, which studies these issues through doctrinal, empirical, and theoretical analyses tracing the law and practice of transparency and access policy in the European institutional and democratic order.
+This website tracks ongoing academic research work on EU transparency and its participation-enhancing functions, tracing the law and practice of transparency and access policy in the European institutional and democratic order, whether these issues are approached through doctrinal, empirical, and theoretical lenses.